 Q: How soon can I give flea control products to my new kitten/puppy?

-Be careful when choosing other products.
-Some are toxic to kittens and some are harmful for children.
+Be careful when choosing other flea control products.
+Some are toxic to kittens and some are harmful to children.

 Q: How soon should I begin giving heartworm preventatives to my new kitten/puppy?
 How often do I need to give heartworm preventatives to my pet?